usa-npn/neon-import/README.md

 Early each year neon makes a new release where we purge all of our records and rerun a full import.
 1. run all of the queries in neon-purge.sql
-2. in a tmux session on npn-util run NEON-data-script.R with startdate="2012-01-01", enddate="{current-date}",
+2. in a tmux session on npn-util run NEON-data-script.R with startdate="2012-01-01", enddate="{current-date}", I have recently been having to run this locally on my laptop and then scping the files to npn-util as the files don't always save on the ec2 instance even when using sudo.
+This doesn't take too long with a fast connection.
-3. run neon-import.php
+3. pause datawarehouse scripts
+4. run neon-import.php, this will take 2 to 3 days.
+5. turn datawarehousing back on and verify the neon records make it to the cached tables

 # Monthly provisional imports